 The beaches here are magnificent.
 With 116 Blue Flag beaches, the coastal resorts boast crystal clear waters; Hvar, Pag, Split and the island of Brač are some of the beach highlights of this weekend-worthy destination but expect fine shingle rather than white sand.
 Turquoise water is, however, a given.
 Perhaps best seen by boat, alternatively visit UNESCO-listed Dubrovnik to combine culture with a seabreeze.
 Dubrovnik’s rich history stems back to the 7th century.
 Take the cable car up to the panoramic views of Sdrj and visit the Imperial Fortress, walk the 25-metre high walls that surround the city and take in Dubrovni’s most spectacular religious buildings.

 What to avoid?
-Well, the festival scene has exploded in Croatia in the last few years, so make sure you avoid the revellers who flock to Zagreb and Pag every summer, unless you’re happy when surrounded by teenagers in tassles and hotpants.
+Well, the festival scene has exploded in Croatia in the last few years, so make sure you avoid the revellers who flock to Zagreb and Pag every summer, unless you’re happiest when surrounded by teenagers in tassles and hotpants (don’t answer that question).

 Croatia makes my heart sing